- The nutrition content of my recipe is too high?

 See Customizing a Master Recipe for your Account for more information and instructions on customizing a master recipe.

 As to editing ingredients in a master recipe, if you are a US account, you may have the ability to swap food items for an ingredient in a master recipe (aka, recipe variations).
-If so, then see the following article: Recipe Variations: Swapping a Similar Food for an Ingredient in a Master Recipe.
+If so, then see the following article: Recipe Variations: Swapping a Similar Food of an Ingredient in a Master Recipe.
 If you do not have the ability to swap a food for an ingredient in a master recipe, and you are a US account, please reach out to MealSuite Support to request this function.

 If you are a CDN account, or a US account that does not have or want the ability to swap food items for an ingredient in a master recipe, then you will have to make a copy of the master recipe for your account, and then edit the ingredients as needed.
 See Making a Copy of a Master Recipe.